anitaak01/Vehicle/README.md

-One of the homework assignments in the "Java Basics" course.
-Simple code related to the introduction of DAO and the use of basic CRUD methods from SQL.
+Vehicle is a simple application (one of the homework assignments in the "Java Basics" course) that allows managing vehicles.
+Users can add, edit, delete and view vehicle information such as color, make, model, date of manufacture and fuel type.
+Technologies such as Java, MySQL, JDBC were used to create it.